SLukasDE/MLIR-Forth/README.md

+# Warning: This tutorial is a work in progress and not even a draft so far!

 # MLIR-Forth-Tutorial

 If you want to learn LLVM in detail first of all you will find a very good, detailed online documentation on the project web site.
 There are also many bookes available, like